-Here learning is active, engaging, meaningful.
+Learning is active, engaging, and meaningful.

 We do more than memorize facts.
 We experience them.
 We go beyond what.
 We learn why.
 Through special art days, theatric puppet shows, music events, and other hands-on activities, our Jewish stories and history come to life.

 Here we explore a range of subjects including mitzvot, history, Hebrew, and prayer.
 And because our approach welcomes diversity of thought in all subjects, students learn so much more.
 They learn to assess differing views.
-They learn to learn—to think for themselves.
+They learn how to think for themselves.

-Quick facts that make Kehillah classes click
+Quick facts that make Kehillah classes click:

 - One day a week, every Sunday